wilsonmar/drones/recognition.md

 TEST STRATEGY C: Position AprilTags at <strong>different angles</strong>.
 0 degrees is flat to the camera.
 45 is the incline.

+   * If angles are an issue, the drone would need to fly around more.

 TEST STRATEGY D: Try different <strong>telephoto lenses</strong>.
 The standard lens is 3.7 mm = 20 mm in 35 mm terms.
 See video with one: https://www.youtube.com/watch?v=JViCoX57fFU